kisonecat/kisonecat.github.io/office-hours.md

-My office is in room MW658, in the Math Tower.
+My office is in room MW610, in the Math Tower.

-This summer, I will be holding office hours on Mondays and Fridays at 2pm, or by appointment.